caplena/knowledge-base/docs/03-02-AI-assignments.md

 ### Focus Mode

 The most efficient way to fine-tune your data is by activating the focus mode 🤓.
 This mode does a couple of things:
-* Sort the rows by **AI certainty**: This means that you will first be shown the texts where the AI ist *most unsure* on its assignments.
-By reviewing and potentially correcting these assignments first, the AI is learns much more efficiently.<br>This technique is also known as *active learning*.
+* Sort the rows by **AI certainty**: This means that you will first be shown the texts where the AI is *most unsure* on its assignments.
+By reviewing and potentially correcting these assignments first, the AI learns much more efficiently.<br>This technique is also known as *active learning*.
 * Filter for non-reviewed rows only, as you do not want to look at these rows again.
 * Hide any potential distractions, so you can fully focus on the current row you're looking at.